theofficialvedantjoshi/Gmail-Expense-Scraper/README.md

 Python automation project with interactable GUI to scrape expenses from Gmail using the Google API and providing analysis in excel.

-credentials.json is required to access the Google Calendar API.
-It can be downloaded from the Google Calendar API Quickstart page.
+credentials.json is required to access the Gmail API.
+It can be downloaded from the Gmail API Quickstart page.
 The file should be placed in the same directory as script.py

 https://developers.google.com/gmail/api/quickstart/python